Sanja969/Space-Travelers-Hub/README.md

-## Project_name

-Space-Travelers-Hub

-## Description
+## Space-Travelers-Hub

-This is a web  that provides Rocjets travels and Missions of Rockets.
-It allows users to book rockets and join selected space missions.
-Built with the SpaceX API.
+Space Xplore is a React-Redux application consists of Rockets, Missions, and the My Profile section. it that allows you to:

+- See different Rockets and reserve any one.
+- See different Missions and Join any one.
+- Display your reserved rockets and joined missions in profile section.

 # Screenshots